brianmcananey/milestone-1-project/README.md

 ## Frameworks Libraries and Programs

 - [Bootstrap 4](https://getbootstrap.com/)
   - I used bootstrap throughout the site to make it responsive.
 The website uses Bootstrap's Containers, Grid System and Flexbox and Button classes.
-I sourced code from the Bootstrap documentation when building the Navbar, Carousel, Buttons and Contact Form,
+I sourced code from the Bootstrap documentation when building the Navbar, Button and Contact Form,

 - [Google Fonts](https://fonts.google.com/)
   - The fonts were imported from google fonts.
 I have used Oswald for the website with sans-serif as the back-up .